 Mulch helps protect onions' shallow roots from drying out, but just add a thin layer.
 Keep mulch pulled back from developing bulbs, which grow best when they're exposed to sunlight.
 Use a fine mulch material, like untreated grass clippings, pine straw, or wheat straw.

-Plants will grow best when you use Miracle-Gro® soil and plant food together to create the ideal nutrition-filled growing environment.
-A month after planting, begin feeding growing onions by mixing Miracle-Gro® Shake 'N Feed® Tomato, Fruits & Vegetables Plant Food in with the soil.
-This is especially important when bulbs are beginning to form and plants need extra nutrition.
+A month after planting, begin feeding growing onions with Miracle-Gro® Water Soluble All Purpose Plant Food this is especially important when bulbs are beginning to form and plants need extra nutrition.
 Follow label instructions to know how much and how often to apply.